 Jess De Wahls: Stitching her stance

-From intimate thread sketches to large, impactful embroidered pieces, the artworks Jess makes are confident, setting themselves apart from the concept of embroidery as a traditional craft.
+From intimate thread sketches to large, impactful embroidered pieces, the artworks Jess De Wahls makes are bold, contemporary and intensively stitched, setting themselves apart from the more traditional styles of embroidery.

-Jess uses her work to communicate openly about how she feels – even if this risks creating an outcry from the public on social media, or a backlash from the Royal Academy.
-She is compelled to express her stance on issues including feminism, misogyny and gender identity through her stitched portraits and elaborate narrative works.
+Jess uses her art to communicate about how she feels.
+Her work is thought-provoking and complex.
+She is compelled to express her stance on issues including feminism and social injustice through her stitched portraits and elaborate narrative works.

 Portraiture is important to me.
 I am drawn to faces because they are just incredibly interesting to me.
 The stories they tell, often without even meaning to, is something that has always fascinated me.
 I also love embroidering hands for the same reason – hands tell you a lot about a person.